universalweb/Whitepaper/WhitePaper.md

 <p>For example, one can navigate to Amazon by simply typing Amazon into a Universal Web browser.
 Domain rules are stricter on the Universal Web.
 Domain squatting is stricter, there is a use it or lose it policy.
 One could indeed sell the domain name but it would need first of been "used" in the manner in which the extension would indicate.
 Domain content or service must be relevant to the domain extension.
 For example, Amazon's store must use the store domain extension, "Amazon.store".
 There are shorthand domain extensions available for certain domains.
 For example, Amazon's company website must utilize the company extension, Amazon.company, or the shorthand variant Amazon.com.
 Bitcoin, Ethereum, and Litecoin are cryptocurrencies, and sites dedicated to them must use the cryptocurrency extension.
 However, a news site related to say bitcoin must use the .news and or .blog extension.
 Any domain that may have random and or arbitrary content must use the .abstract extension if general terms aren't enough such as "blog".</p>

+<h4>DOMAIN REPUTATION  - <small>(DR)</small></h4>
+<p>Being able to find as well as distinguish trust worthy from malicious services, (as well as specific URLs), which is essential to a safer Web.
+Users can rate domains as well as eachother right from the Browser.
+Having ratings on eachother can also help to assign a weight to the voter and further ensure no votes are used to abuse, silence, or intimidate a service.
+It can also ignore or remove any fraudulent voting done in mass or at a single point in time.
+This can do wonders when looking to asses public opinion or tackle the "Fake News" concern.</p>

 <br />
 <h3>UNIVERSAL IDENTITY SYSTEM</h3>

 <h4>IDENTITY CERTIFICATES</h4>

 <p>Identity certificates, (IC), are documents that provide cryptographic details that represent you on the network and are signed by an Identity Registrar.
 An identity certificate has two cryptographic key pairs: Master and Ephemeral.
 A master key pair is used specifically for signing ephemeral certificates and is the core identifying key pair.
 Ephemeral key pairs can be replaced at the owner's discretion.
 Identity certificates cryptographically authenticate & authorize clients on the network.
-Servers require a client certificate upon connection to establish a successful UDSP handshake.</p>
+Servers require a client certificate upon connection to establish a successful UDSP handshake.
+Identity certificates form the basis for a decentralized reputation system, which can publicly record good & bad behavior associated with specific certificates.
+A honeypot can be used to block known bad actors from accessing a service further securing the network.
+Since Identity certificates can be linked to real-world identities and assets.
+This feature makes the UW an ideal platform for secure, private, and verifiable voting in elections.
+Stores and companies can have verified ICs which allow users to easily identify them on or offline.</p>

-<p>Ephemeral Certificates, (EC), are a sub-certificate to the Master Certificate.
+<p>Ephemeral Certificates, (EC or Profiles), are a sub-certificate to the Master Certificate.
 EC's act as profiles that are used to access user-defined services.
 For example, wallet certificate, banking certificate, general web browsing certificate, or for every service.
-However, one can choose to utilize one single ephemeral certificate for all services.
-ECs are used for the key exchange process which sets up a bi-directional UDSP connection between the origin and host.</p>

-<p>Users can instantly signup, login, and purchase an item with their identity certificate.</p>
+One can choose to utilize one single ephemeral certificate for all services, one for each, or any arbitrary combination.
+An EC is part of the encrypted payload sent in the first packet  which occurs during the connection handshake for authentication, not encryption.
+Users can instantly signup, login, or purchase an item with their identity certificate.</>

-<p>Identity certificates form the basis for a decentralized reputation system, which can publicly record good & bad behavior associated with specific certificates.
-A honeypot can be used to block known bad actors from accessing a service further securing the network.</p>

-<p>Identity certificates can be linked to real-world identities and assets.
-Making Sentivate an ideal platform for secure, private, and verifiable voting in elections.
-Stores and companies can have verified ICs which allow users to directly pay or donate through Viat.</p>

 <h4>IDENTITY REGISTRAR</h4>